nushastro/website/docs/cosmology/observations/olbers.md

 ## The Paradox

-If we have a static and infinitely old universe with stars distributed homogenously, the night sky will be bright.
+If we have a static and infinitely old universe with stars distributed homogeneously, the night sky will be bright.

 Intuitively, when we look to any direction, our line of sight will eventually reach the surface of a star.
 Since surface brightness is unchanged with distance, all of the night sky would have the same brightness as a star.